The entire Ultraman series was infamous for having quite cheesy special effects, especially Ultraman Taro.

 In The Hitchhiker's Guide to the Galaxy, an animatronic second head was made for Zaphod Beeblebrox.
 Unfortunately, it rarely worked, and for most of the series it just sat lifelessly on actor Mark Wing Davey's shoulders.
 The series tried to Hand Wave it early on, with the actor ordering his second head to "go back to sleep".

-Star Trek itself was resilient to this syndrome, given its budget for the time, but still occasionally fell down.
+Star Trek itself was resistant to this syndrome, given its budget for the time, but still occasionally fell down.

 The aliens at the end of the 'Catspaw' episode are clearly puppets with very visible strings.